Events

 West London isn’t all about the Stones.
 Bob Dylan’s first performance took place at The Troubadour in Earl’s Court, not too far from Freddie Mercury’s London home at Logan Place.

-North London music hotspots
+North London music venues

 Amy Winehouse statue in Camden Stables.